 “There’s so…. there are so many of them,” he said at last.

 “I never—I thought people were exaggerating,” he stuttered.
 “You never took anyone from Yunmeng, I thought…”

 Wei Wuxian would have laughed, had he not felt so weary.

 “There were none to take in Yunmeng,” he replied.
-“All the omega houses there are empty.
-Either omega stopped being born there years ago, or more likely, people have grown clever at hiding them and marrying them in secret.
+“All the kunze houses there are empty.
+Either kunze stopped being born there years ago, or more likely, people have grown clever at hiding them and marrying them in secret.
 I started searching in Yunmeng, after all.
 They must have taken precautions sooner than the rest.”

 Jiang Cheng took this in stride more calmly than Wei Wuxian had expected him to.

 “And they all came with you willingly,” he said.
 “They all wanted to come with you.”

 Wei Wuxian looked away.
 “I know you don’t believe me, but yes.
 Every single one of them.”